i49/hibiscus/README.md

 $ mvn install
 ```

-## Library dependencies
+## Library Dependencies

-Hibiscus depends on [Java API for JSON Processing](http://json-processing-spec.java.net/) at runtime.
-It is necessary to include dependency to one of implementation into your application besides Hibiscus itself.
-Reference implementation is available as follows:
+Hibiscus requires at runtime one of the API implementations of [Java API for JSON Processing](http://json-processing-spec.java.net/).
+In addition to Hibiscus itself, you need to add the dependency to your application explicitly.
+If your choice is the reference implementation offered by jsonp project hosted on [java.net](http://java.net), you can specify it in your pom.xml as follows.

 ```xml
 <dependency>